-***OFFC 1060 must be completed before registration to OFFC 1007. ***Minimum typing speed of 35wpm required for this class. ***Attendance to the first class is mandatory, no late registrations. ***If this section is full, you can SUBSCRIBE to be notified if another section gets scheduled.
+* Permission required to register for this course IF the prerequisite has not been completed.
+Contact the Program Assistant aShine@bcit.ca 604-451-7198 * Minimum typing speed of 35wpm recommended for this class. * Attendance to the first class is mandatory, no late registrations. * If this section is full, you can SUBSCRIBE to be notified if another section gets scheduled.

 This course offering is in progress.
 Please check back next term, subscribe to receive email updates or